Route 66 NHRA Nationals

 Gear

 Route 66 Raceway is a busy facility, which means that the less you carry, the more comfortable you may be.
-You may bring a clear backpack or small bag full of the necessities you require for each day.
-If you bring a camera, scanner, radio, binoculars, or similar, these must be in your primary bag without cases on them.
+You may bring a clear backpack or a small bag full of the necessities you require for each day.
+If you bring a camera, scanner, radio, binoculars, or similar, these must be in your primary bag without their cases on.

 You can also bring a seat cushion for comfort.
 However, leave your hard-sided coolers, outside food and beverages, backpacks, umbrellas, weapons, and any other bulky items back in your RV or at home.
 There is an ATM for cash withdrawal along the south side of the grandstand, or you can bring cash, debit, and credit cards with you.